Antipurity/conceptual/future.md

 In short, Conc. covers: Core, memory, effect control, branching, uniqueness (purity), searching, evolution (un/constraining), user interface, PL reading/writing, measures and their attainment and improvement.
 Everything it means to be a computer, along with a good way to extend past that — enough for now.

-By the principles of their creation, these are not mere implementations of concepts, they *are* concepts: there are no quirks that have to be manually worked around to use one with another, which allows the fastest possible development and even automatic evolution.
+By [the principles of their creation](https://github.com/Antipurity/conceptual/blob/master/philosophy.md), these are not mere implementations of concepts, they *are* concepts: there are no quirks that have to be manually worked around to use one with another, which allows for the fastest possible development and even automatic evolution.

 ---